-- 15. The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - - (a) Council the terms on which a manager may delegate responsibility for petty cash to an official reporting to the manager; - (b) Council the maximum number of petty cash purchases or the maximum amounts per month for each manager; - (c) Council any types of expenditure from petty cash purchases that are excluded, where this is considered necessary; and - (d) a monthly reconciliation report from each manager must be provided to the chief financial officer, including - (i) the total amount of petty cash purchases for that month; and - (ii) receipts and appropriate documents for each purchase.
+- 15. The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - - (a) For petty cash to be issued there must be a letter approved by the HOD requiring the goods or services, the letter must also be approved by the CFO.
+There are no signed delegation of powers for petty cash transactions; - (b) The maximum number of petty cash transactions per month will be five(5).
+Meaning a petty cash minimum amount per month will be R10 000,00 for all departments within the Municipality; - (c) Council any types of expenditure from petty cash purchases that are excluded, where this is considered necessary; and - (d) a monthly reconciliation report from each manager must be provided to the chief financial officer, including -

+- (i) the total amount of petty cash purchases for that month; and - (ii) receipts and appropriate documents for each purchase.